icruzdavid/icruzdavid/README.md

 ____I love science fiction, nature, technology and programming.
 _______________________________________________________________________
-Below, there are links to my social networks if you want to contact me
+Below, there are links to my social networks if you want to contact me, click with your mouse's scroll.
 </div>